allegro/blog/_posts/2022-02-03-visual-thinking.md

 ### Arrows

-We used so far several symbols in our planning diagrams.
+So far we used several symbols in our planning diagrams.
 Almost all of them can be found in maps as well, except one.
 This element is an arrow — a significant element of our drawings.
 According to Barbara Tversky in the already mentioned [“Mind in motion” lecture](https://www.youtube.com/watch?v=gmc4wEL2aPQ) arrows as visual elements started to appear in the 20th century.
 Before that symbols of feet or fingers had been used to